MS in Educational Leadership (30 credits)

 Enroll in 3, 6, 9 or 12 credit hours.
 You choose the pace.
 You can start the program at eight different times in the year: August, mid-October, December, January, mid-March, May, June or July.
 Set the pace yourself!
 Take a course when it works for your schedule.

-Admission Requirements: same as the online with synchronous class sessions.
-Follow the directions on applying on this page.
-To choose, the self-paced option, please note that in your Statement of Objectives: I want to pursue the self-pace option.
+Admission Requirements: Requirements are the same as the online program with synchronous class sessions.
+Follow the application directions on this page.
+To choose the self-paced option, please note that in your Statement of Objectives: I want to pursue the self-paced option.